GiacomoValliPhD/openhdemg/docs/contribute.md

 :fontawesome-solid-brain: &nbsp; Knowledge sharing

 In the knowledge sharing category, we invite individuals with specialised expertise to contribute their valuable insights and knowledge to the *openhdemg* project.
-By sharing your expertise, you can help others in the community gain a deeper understanding of advanced analysis techniques, coding practices, and best practices in the field of HD-EMG.
-Your contribution will empower others to make the most out of *openhdemg* and accelerate the progress of HD-EMG research.
+By sharing your expertise, you can help others in the community gain a deeper understanding of advanced analysis techniques, coding practices, and best practices in the field of HDsEMG.
+Your contribution will empower others to make the most out of *openhdemg* and accelerate the progress of HDsEMG research.
 Knowledge sharing is crucial for the growth and advancement of the *openhdemg* community.

 :fontawesome-solid-file-code: &nbsp; Code sharing